automatic-controls/addon-dev-script/README.md

 ## Keystore Management

 The generated 2048-bit RSA key-pair is valid for 100 years, uses SHA512 as the signature algorithm, and is stored under the alias *addon_dev* in *./keystore.jks*.
-You can also use a pre-existing key-pair under the same alias.
+You can also use a preexisting key-pair under the same alias.
 An obfuscation of the keystore password is stored in *./config.txt*.
 The obfuscation algorithm reverses the ordering and XORs each character code with 4. **THE KEYSTORE PASSWORD IS NOT ENCRYPTED; IT IS ONLY OBFUSCATED**.

 **Remark:** *WebCTRL* uses the same obfuscation algorithm in a few places I've found.
 Anyone can inspect the *JavaScript* in a *WebCTRL* login page to discover that operator passwords are obfuscated in this way before being sent to the server.
 The *webserver.keystorepassword* entry from *./resources/properties/settings.properties* (relative to *WebCTRL*) is also obfuscated using the same algorithm.